 To qualify for the sliding fee, a client must live or work in Bartholomew County and meet income requirements.

 No one will be denied access to services due to inability to pay; and there is a Discounted/Sliding Fee Scale available.

 Family Life Education

 The Comprehensive Family Life Education (FLE) program provides research-based educational curriculum in a safe classroom setting.
 The curriculum is designed to provide families with information and coping strategies when they are experiencing problems with parenting, going through divorce, or with anger issues in the home, school, and workplace.
 Our trained class facilitators are available to help participants understand and apply what they learn.
-The FLE program also includes community presentations on topics such as Shaken Baby Syndrome, Stress Management, and child abuse & neglect.

 To register for classes or inquire about scheduling a community presentation for your organization, please call 812-372-3745.